ToniWestbrook/paladin-plugins/README.md

 ```

 Note, usage of the HPC plugin may terminate with an error if not running in an MPI aware environment.

+Plugin Development
+--
+If you are interested in developing your own plugin, please see [plugin.template]() for details.